schneebergerlab/GameteBinning/Manual.md

 ##### Prepare data

-All data are from a single heterozygous individual of interest, including long reads (e.g., PacBio/Nanopore) from somatic tissue and short reads from single cell sequencing of hundreds of gamete genomes, supposing the following are ready:
+All data are from a single heterozygous individual of interest, including long reads (e.g., PacBio/Nanopore) from somatic tissue and short reads from single cell sequencing of hundreds of gamete genomes.
+Suppose the following are ready:

 * long_reads_raw.fa
 * gamete_libx_R1.fastq.gz, gamete_libx_R2.fastq.gz